thingsboard/thingsboard.github.io/_includes/templates/prerequisites.md

 ## Prerequisites

 You will need to have ThingsBoard server up and running.
 The easiest way is to use [Live Demo](https://demo.thingsboard.io/signup) server.
-If you do so, you can continue to [Step 1](/docs/getting-started-guides/helloworld/#step-1-create-device-profile).

 The alternative option is to install ThingsBoard using [Installation Guide](/docs/user-guide/install/installation-options/).
 **Windows** users should follow this [guide](/docs/user-guide/install/docker-windows/). **Linux** users that have docker installed should execute the following commands: